 4. SoundHound

-Audio Fingerprinting vs. Audio Watermarking
+Comparing Audio Fingerprinting and Audio Watermarking

 Conclusion

-What is audio fingerprint?
+What is an audio fingerprint?

-What are the methods of audio fingerprinting?
+What methods are used in audio fingerprinting?

-How does music fingerprinting work?
+How does music fingerprinting function?